dawmro/teller_of_tales/README.md

 ``` sh
 python .\teller_of_tales.py
 ```
-5. Wait for the script to finish and check the folder with profect for the output video.
+5. Wait for the script to finish and check the folder with project for the output video.